ctschroeder/tutorials/get-started-with-tableau-master/getting-started-with-tableau-public.md

 ## 7. Compare multiple values

+### 7a.
 You created a visualization!
-Now, let's see if we can create a stacked bar chart, the way we did with Excel.
+Now, let's see if we can create a stacked bar chart.

 We'll show how **Application Instition Type** correlates with **Application Arts Discipline**.

 Luckily, this is easy.
 Just drag the Application Institution Type measure onto the bar chart you've already created.